 Mobile Analytics Guide with 50+ Resources for App Makers

 The entire mobile analytics field is dedicated to the nuances of user behavior.
-From acquisition and retention to inactivity and funnel analysis, businesses are investing heavily in capturing and measuring metrics about their mobile users.
+From acquisition and mobile retention to inactivity and funnel analysis, businesses are investing heavily in capturing and measuring metrics about their mobile users.

 The problem?
 The web is full of sales pitches and not enough quality information about analytics for mobile apps.
 We’re aiming to change that.
 The resources below have been carefully curated from our own experience and that of a few trusted individuals and businesses.
 This is the ultimate resource for learning more about app analytics from A to Z.